TREX-CoE/trexio/README.md

 Note: the `[variable]` names have to be unique only within the corresponding parent `[group]`.
 There is no naming conflict when, for example, `num` variable exists both in the `nucleus` group (i.e. the number of nuclei) and in the `mo` group (i.e. the number of molecular orbitals).
 These quantities can be accessed using the corresponding `trexio_[has|read|write]_nucleus_num` and `trexio_[has|read|write]_mo_num`, respectively.

+## Python API

+For more details regarding the installation and usage of the TREXIO Python API, see [this page](python/README.md).

 ## Tutorial